HunterLockwood/HunterLockwood/README.md

 ### Elsewhere & Otherwise

 You can find out more about me through simple inquiry.
-My [personal website](https://hunterlockwood.github.io/), although I tend not to update it frequently, is a good place to start.
+My [personal website](https://hunterlockwood.github.io/), which I update only infrequently, is a good place to start.

 I try not to be active on any social media site, although I do {maintain, retain} accounts on various platforms, and tend to investigate new ones as they arise.